 Other Information: Wolf spiders are often confused with the brown recluse, but they lack the violin-shaped marking behind the head.
 The wolf spider is shy and runs away when disturbed.

-Nicole Austin, TX
+Michael Austin, TX